Sewadius/rust_practice/PROGS.md

 015_FlowControl:
 - 001: The program outputs n: i32 (input) numbers multiplied by 3
+- 002: The program makes the last character in the string capitalized

 019_Traits:
 - 001: The program calculates the area and perimeter of the selected figure